patrickbwarren/qgis3-survex-import/DowProv/README.md

 [Notepad++](https://notepad-plus-plus.org/ "Notepad++")
 to look at them.

 Historically Providence Pot was classed as from the entrance to Stalagmite Corner, and the rest was classed as Dowbergill Passage (or Dowber Gill Passage), part of Dow Cave -- N. Brindle, CPC Journal 2(1), 4-9 (1955).
 The usage here 'Dowbergill Passage' follows Northern Caves vol 1 (1972-9).
-In terms of the survey data, Dowbergill Passage splits naturally at 800 yds chamber, where the WRPC re-survey ended in 2004.
+In terms of the survey data, Dowbergill Passage splits naturally at 800 yds chamber, where the White Rose Pothole Club (WRPC) re-survey ended in 2004.

 Magnetic declinations in individual files were originally calculated using the International Geomagnetic Reference Field (IGRF) model, with the online NOAA magnetic declination calculator, for the location (WGS84) 54.14929 N, 2.04008 W corresponding to SD 97480 72608 (Dowbergill Bridge, just above Kettlewell).
 All these declinations are now commented out, as this method is deprecated in favour of using the `*declination auto` command.
 However it has been verified that both methods generate the exact same reduced survey data.

-People involved (in alphabetical order):
-Steve Barwick, Howard Beck, Simon Beck, David Bradley, Andy Cole, Peter Lamb, Becka Lawson, Shawn McMinn, Dave Morris, Russel Myers, Dennis Round, Gareth Sewell (Sweeney), Carmen Smith, Patrick Warren, Steve Warren, Edward Whitaker, Peter Whitaker.
+People involved (in alphabetical order): Steve Barwick, Howard Beck, Simon Beck, David Bradley, Andy Cole, Peter Lamb, Becka Lawson, Shawn McMinn, Dave Morris, Russel Myers, Dennis Round, Gareth Sewell (Sweeney), Carmen Smith, Patrick Warren, Steve Warren, Edward Whitaker, Peter Whitaker.

 Clubs involved (in alphabetical order):
 Craven Pothole Club (CPC)